 The Physiology and Biomarkers of Recovery with Dr. Iñigo San Millán

-This is our first episode with Rob Pickels as our new Cohost.
+This episode marks a big moment for Fast Talk!
+This is our first episode with Rob Pickels as our new co-host.

-For Rob’s first episode, we brought in a very special guest – Dr. Inigo San Millan.
+For Rob’s first episode, we brought in a very special guest: Dr. Iñigo San Millán.
 The two of them worked together at the University of Colorado’s Sports Medicine and Performance Center.
-Dr. San Millan is the head physiologist for UAE Team Emirates, and coaches 2021 Tour de France winner, Tadej Pogačar.
-But since winning the Tour de France wasn’t enough for him – he’s also doing work with Dr. George Brooks on the role of lactate metabolism in cancer.
+Dr. San Millán is the head physiologist for UAE Team Emirates, and coaches 2021 Tour de France winner, Tadej Pogačar.
+But since winning the Tour de France wasn’t enough for him, he’s also doing work with Dr. George Brooks on the role of lactate metabolism in cancer.

 You’ve heard us say it a hundred times before: if you want to be at your best, you have to take your recovery seriously.
-In this episode, Dr. San Millan dives into the physiology of why we need recovery.
-He explains cortisol, catabolic states, the breakdown of muscle protein, and why staying in a catabolic state can not only lead to overtraining but also chronic inflammation and even disease.
+In this episode, Dr. San Millán dives into the physiology of why we need recovery.
+He explains cortisol, catabolic states, the breakdown of muscle protein, and why staying in a catabolic state not only can lead to overtraining, but also chronic inflammation and even disease.

-Dr. San Millan recently wrote a paper on the biomarkers of recovery and we finish out the episode by offering suggestions on the ways you can test and monitor your recovery.
+Dr. San Millán recently wrote a paper on the biomarkers of recovery, and we finish out the episode by offering suggestions on the ways you can test and monitor your recovery.
+So, in short, our message for today is get your rest.

 So, sit down, strap on your compression boots, check your cortisol levels, and let’s make you fast!